 I love being Protestant.
 I would never have any desire to become a Catholic.
 Not hatin’ on Catholicism, I just don’t believe it is Biblical.
 So don’t misinterpret me: I think we should have confession in church.
 Why?
 For this reason: Therefore confess your sins to each other and pray for each other so that … Continue reading "Confession?
 In Church?"

 Most people who know who Sigmund Freud is tend to laugh at his theories.
 Stuff like the disturbing Oedipus complex and his obsession with libido being the driving element behind human behavior tends to put us off.
-From what I hear, most of Freud’s theories have been discredited (though I am not certain on this).
-However, a very heterodox friend of mine recently made an interesting point.
-Here’s the quote:
+From what I hear, most of Freud’s theories have been discredited (though I am not certain on this). … Continue reading "Could Sigmund Freud Have Made a Good Calvinist?"

 I like to read books.
 I think books are a great way to pass on wisdom, insight, and edification to people.
 So I’ve recently read these books and found them awesome, and thus I feel the need to share them.
 Here are some excellent books that you should read, if you so feel the desire.